alpaka-group/llama/docs/pages/mappings.rst

 .. image:: ../images/ud_tree_2.svg

-The datum domain is already a tree, but as it has no run time influence, only :math:`1` is annotated for these tree nodes:
+The record dimension is already a tree, but as it has no run time influence, only :math:`1` is annotated for these tree nodes:

 .. image:: ../images/layout_tree_2.svg

-Now the two trees are connected so that we can represent array domain and datum domain with one tree:
+Now the two trees are connected so that we can represent array domain and record dimension with one tree:

 .. image:: ../images/start_tree_2.svg

 The mapping works now in this way that the tree is "flattened" from left to right using a breadth first traversal.
 Annotations represent repetitions of the node branches.
-So for this tree we would copy the datum domain :math:`64` times and :math:`128` times again -- basically this results in an array of struct approach, which is most probably not desired.
+So for this tree we would copy the record dimension :math:`64` times and :math:`128` times again -- basically this results in an array of struct approach, which is most probably not desired.